AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/server_setup.md

 Setting up the bot is easy.
 You'll just need:
 - A Discord server.
-- The Realm code.
-If you don't have one for your Realm, you'll need one at least temporarily.[^1]
+- Either the Realm code or ownership over the Realm.
 - If you wish to have the auto-ran playerlist, then you'll need a channel where the bot can send that information to ready.

 ## Steps

-1. Invite the bot to your Discord server.
+First, invite the bot to your Discord server.
 If you're using the version hosted by me/AstreaTSS, just [use this link to do so.](https://sh.astrea.cc/inviteplayerlist)

+There are two methods of linking the bot to your Realm from here, and they depend on your situation:

+=== "(RECOMMENDED) Realm Code"
+    !!! note "Realm Code Notes"
+        This method is recommended for most users, as it's the easiest to set up.
+This *requires* a Realm code to use.

-2. Use `/config link-realm` to link your Realm to the server via the Realm code.
+    Use `/config link-realm` to link your Realm to the server via the Realm code.
 Make sure to fill in the option for the Realm code (don't set `unlink`)!

+=== "Linking as Realm Owner"
+    !!! note "Linking as Realm Owner Notes"
+        This method requires the Realm owner to authenticate the bot with Microsoft/Xbox so the bot can link the Realm you want.
+Authentication data is not stored beyond the linkage process itself.

+    Use `/config alternate-link` to link your Realm to the server via the alternate method.
+This will start a setup process that will guide you through the process of linking the Realm.
+Make sure to read the prompts carefully!

+From here, the steps are the same for both methods:
-3. If you want the auto-ran playerlist, make sure the bot is able to read and send messages to the channel, then use `/config playerlist-channel`.
+- If you want the auto-ran playerlist, make sure the bot is able to read and send messages to the channel, then use `/config playerlist-channel`.
 Once again, make sure to fill in the option for the channel (don't set `unset`!).
-4. If you want to be pinged whenever the Realm goes down and/or crashes, use `/config realm-offline-role` (of course, don't set `unset`).
+- If you want to be pinged whenever the Realm goes down and/or crashes, use `/config realm-offline-role` (of course, don't set `unset`).
 That one will show you a prompt before actually setting it - pay attention to that!

 And that's it!
 If you got no errors, then you're all set.
 If you do, please follow the instructions they provide.